 Several districts had a more specific implementation matter: 18 USC § 3612(b)(1)(A) requires that a "judgment or order imposing, modifying, or remitting a fine or restitution order of more than \$100 shall include the name, social security account number, and residence address of the defendant."
 Several courts interpreted this statute as a prohibition on redacting Judgment and Commitment Orders.
 This interpretation led to various solutions.
 One district simply blocked the social security number and date of birth with opaque tape before scanning the documents.
 Another district moved these identifiers to the Statement of Reasons.
 This same district was also concerned about the identifiers in the petition filed in supervised release violation cases.
-The clerk did not want to produce two versions of the petition (or of the Judgment and Commitment Order)-redacted and unredacted-and these petitions are now filed under seal.
+The clerk did not want to produce two versions of the petitions are now filed under seal.
 A third district decided to not make Judgment and Commitment Orders available online.